SimpleMobileTools/Simple-Calendar/README.md

 Contains no ads or unnecessary permissions.
 It is fully opensource, provides a Dark theme too.

+This app is just one piece of a bigger series of apps.
+You can find the rest of them at http://www.simplemobiletools.com

 <a href='https://play.google.com/store/apps/details?id=com.simplemobiletools.calendar'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height=60/></a>
 <a href="https://f-droid.org/app/com.simplemobiletools.calendar"><img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="60"></a>